RossPaterson/advent-of-code/2021/README.md

 ## [Day 5: Lanternfish](https://adventofcode.com/2021/day/5)

-This looked like a computation that would explode with more iterations, so I started with a more efficient representation, which also worked for the second half.
+This puzzle hinges on the choice of data representation.
+The description mentions exponential growth, but also presents a naive representation that will obviously explode with the extra iterations expected from the second part.
+I started with a more efficient representation (there's really only one choice), which worked for both parts without change.

 I fretted a bit about integer overflow, but it wasn't an issue with this input.
-I could have avoided that by using `Integer` in the first place.
+I could have avoided the issue by using `Integer` in the first place.